Nduma Defense of Congo-Renovated

-Nduma Defense of Congo—Renovated (Nduma défense du Congo-Rénové) is an armed militia group operating in north-east of the Democratic Republic of the Congo which controls large parts of North Kivu province.
-It has been a major participant of the Kivu conflict since its 2014 split from the Nduma Defense of Congo.
+Nduma Defense of Congo—Renovated (Nduma défense du Congo-Rénové) is a Congolese rebel group operating in northeastern Democratic Republic of the Congo.
+It is a splinter faction of the Nduma Defense of Congo (NDC) and controls large parts of the North Kivu province, and has been a major participant of the Kivu conflict since its split from the NDC in 2014.